Stanford University

 Ilyssa Narisse Padua, MSN, RN, FNP-C

 BioIlyssa N. Padua, MSN, RN, FNP-C is a Family Nurse Practitioner in Primary Care.
 She graduated with her Family Nurse Practitioner (FNP) degree from Samuel Merritt University in Oakland, CA. Ilyssa provides primary care to pediatric through older adult populations in family and internal medicine settings.
-She also has special interest and experience in women’s health specialty care.
+She also has special interest and experience in women’s health and young adult sexual health.
 Ilyssa is from Campbell, CA and enjoys caring for the communities of the Bay Area.
-While not in clinic, she enjoys fitness/weight training, traveling, and spending time with her family and rescue pup.
+Outside of clinic, she is an avid athlete with a strong passion for fitness and Muay Thai.
+She also enjoys traveling with her partner and spending time with her family and rescue pup.

 -